From happy customers

 For beginners

-Start in a pool or sheltered beach to get comfortable with your gear.
-Practice slow breathing through your snorkel and clearing your mask to build confidence.
+Start in a pool or calm beach to get comfortable with your gear, practicing slow breathing and clearing your mask.

 • Mask: Press to your face and inhale slightly, if it stays, it fits.